facebook/react-native-website/website/versioned_docs/version-0.5/navigation.md

 ## React Navigation

 The community solution to navigation is a standalone library that allows developers to set up the screens of an app with a few lines of code.
-Assuming you are on the latest react-native version.

 The first step is to install in your project: